Law you can afford

 In many cases, there will be no dispute as to whether or not your employee is redundant, although sometimes claims are made on the grounds that there was no redundancy situation.

-However, if you do not accept the claim and your employee refers the matter to the employment tribunal claiming that they are entitled to a redundancy payment, then the tribunal will be entitled to presume that the employee was dismissed due to being made redundant unless you are able to prove that the reason for the employee's dismissal was not redundancy but for some another reason, such as misconduct.
+However, if you do not accept your employee's claim that they have been made redundant (and are therefore due a redundancy payment), and your employee refers the matter to the Employment Tribunal, the tribunal is entitled to presume that the employee was made redundant, unless you are able to prove otherwise – that the reason was not redundancy but some other reason, such as misconduct.